obsidian-tasks-group/obsidian-tasks/README.md

 *For best compatibility, a recurring task should have a due date and the recurrence rule should appear before the due date of a task.*

-Right now there is no direct feedback to whether your recurrence rule is valid.
+In the editor there is no direct feedback to whether your recurrence rule is valid.
-You can validate that tasks understands your rule by checking that the task includes the recurrence rule when it is rendered, for example in the markdown preview of the file where it is defined or in another tasks query.
+You can validate that tasks understands your rule by using the `Tasks: Crete or edit` command when creating or editing a task.
-When it is shown (with the checkbox on the left), then tasks understands it.

 Examples of possible recurrence rules (mix and match as desired; these should be considered inspirational):